yugoka/openai-function-tree/README.md

 const result = await agent.run([
   {
     role: "user",
-    content: `Check the temperature in Fujisawa City.`, },
+    content: `Check the temperature in Fujisawa City and set the air conditioner to the same temperature.`, },
 ]);
 ```